open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

   producer and consumer spans can be modelled via links, the wording suggests that it should be a parent/child relationship.
 The wording in the specification needs to make it clear that this can be a link too.
+* This OTEP allows the creation of parent/child relationships between producer and consumer spans in addition to the required creation of links.
+However, in some instances, adding this parent/child relationship might lead to undesired consequences, e. g. to large traces in scenarios where batches are published.
+Some further attention needs to be paid to those scenarios when the changes proposed in this OTEP are merged into the semantic conventions.

 ## Future possibilities